 But are they really a better choice, or are you using one just because it looks cool?

 That’s not necessarily the case though.

 Wired mechanical keyboards are preferred by professionals who need consistent and fast response times and gamers who cannot tolerate input lag.
-Wireless keyboards are cheaper to manufacture, and tend to be preferred by home and office users.
+Wireless keyboards are cheaper to manufacture and tend to be preferred by home and office users.

-Bluetooth vs. RF Keyboards
+Bluetooth vs. RF Keyboard Connectivity

 They use radio waves to communicate via a radio frequency (RF) with the USB receiver plugged into your desktop or laptop.

 Bluetooth (named after a pirate) is also a wireless technology that is very popular with certain types of electronic and computer devices – usually headphones.

 But apart from sounding similar, these wireless keyboards are very different from each other.

 - Modern wireless keyboards have a maximum range of 30 feet.